ikarabag1/Juggle-Your-Memory/README.md

     - clear the score table.
     - flip the cards back.

+**Strech Goals Achieved & roadblocks worked through**
+* Build timer.
+* css styling to make it look neat.
+* refactoring done.
+* reset function needs work on display text.
+* debugging on pairs not get matched at first flip.
+* animation and fading away of matched cards not syncronized.
+* landing page.

 **Strech Goals**

-* Build countdown timer to 1 min.
 * Announce amount of matched pairs at given time.
-* Shuffle cards each game.
+* Shuffle cards each game. (only happens when page gets refreshed, not with the play again button)
 * Adding animation to fading away of cards.
 * Adding sound to matched pairs.

-**Roadblocks and needs work**

-* media query for different screens
-* css styling to make it look neat
-* reset function needs work on display text
-* debugging on pairs not get matched at first flip
-* animation and fading away of matched cards not syncronized
-* landing page with start button.